Posts

 Image

 There are a lot of bridges in Glasgow; this is just about a handful on a line that ran out of St Enoch.
+In case you are wondering, St Enoch was the mother of St Mungo (aka St Kentigern), the two supposed founders of Glasgow.
 St Enoch was a large terminus with twenty platforms, situated just east of Glasgow Central.
-Trains headed east out of the station, and then either curved sharply to go south over the river, or rather more gently to go northeast, and there was a chord allowing trains to bypass the station, and the tracks are still in place, as far as I know this is still in use.
+Trains headed east out of the station, and then either curved sharply to go south over the river, or rather more gently to go northeast, and there was a chord allowing trains to bypass the station.
+The tracks of the bypass are still in place, as far as I know this is still in use.
 A large loco shed stood in the triangle.
 St Enoch is on the Glasgow underground (now the "subway").
 This is the original entrance.
-The main station has been levelled, and there is now a shopping centre on the site - St Enock Shopping.
+The main station has been levelled, and there is now a shopping centre on the site - St Enoch Shopping.
 Where the loco shed used to stand is now a car park - I parked our hire care there!
 This was the chord between the two routes, looking northeast.
-The arches beyond the lattice bridge are used by various businesses of an upmarket nature.
-The chord joins the line to the northeast just be
+The arche...